-The 2014 NanoDays kit includes training materials you can use with the staff and volunteers who will be helping make your event a success.
+The NanoDays kit includes training materials you can use with the staff and volunteers who will be helping make your event a success.
 Many local NanoDays events include a variety of partners, including museum staff and volunteers, researchers, students, and others.

-The 2014 NanoDays kit includes volunteer and staff training materials:
+The 2015 NanoDays kit includes volunteer and staff training materials:

-- Training videos for NanoDays activities and programs - NanoDays Orientation slideshow and notes - A Museum Presentation videos and guide - America's Next Top Museum Presenter video and guide - Speed-UCate: How to have an effective science and society conversation video and guide - Tips for Engaging Visitors and Tips for Visitor Conversations reference sheets - Nano 101 for Staff slideshow and notes - Team-Based Inquiry: A practical guide for using evaluation to improve informal education experiences - Nanotechnology and Society: A practical guide to engaging museum visitors in conversation
+- Training videos for NanoDays activities - NanoDays Orientation slideshow and notes - A Museum Presentation: How NOT to Present and How to Present videos and guide - America's Next Top Museum Presenter video and guide - SPEED-UCATE: How to have an effective science and society conversation video and guide - Tips for Engaging Visitors and Tips for Visitor Conversations reference sheets - Tips for Engaging Girls reference sheet and activity specific tip cards - Engaging the Public in Nano (guide to key concepts) & NISE Network Learning Framework - Nano 101 for Staff slideshow and notes - Team-Based Inquiry: A practical guide for using evaluation to improve informal education experiences - Training videos for Team-Based Inquiry - Nanotechnology and Society: A practical guide to engaging museum visitors in conversation

 These resources can help give both new and experienced staff and volunteers an overview of the event and suggestions for engaging their audience in nano.
-NanoDays training materials are available in the online catalog: www.nisenet.org/catalog/tools-guides/training_materials
+NanoDays training materials are available in the NISE Net website: www.nisenet.org/nanodays